-Because Nia is an experienced linguist, we wanted to know what it felt like to have her words translated by an interpreter:
+As an experienced linguist, how does it feel to have your words translated by an interpreter?

 It’s been a new experience for me to use interpreters to speak, because that means I have to give that trust to interpreters.
 And I have to learn that it’s not a big deal.
 And yeah, I believe that interpreters are very qualified and they’ll do a good job.
 And at first it felt odd.
 It did.
 But now it’s part of my identity, part of who I am, and part of my language.

 You once took an Italian class without CART (computer-aided real-time translation) or interpreters.
 What is it like depending on you lipreading skills in class?